Zaher Fallahi, Tax Attorney, CPA; 2016 Year-End Tax Planning

 Litigation attorneys beware; some settlement awards may be taxable

-Some plaintiffs or even lawyers may assume that settlements awards are tax free.
+Some plaintiffs or their lawyers may assume that settlements or awards are tax free.
 Not so, says Uncle Sam.
-Internal Revenue Code (IRC) § 61 states all income from whatever source (this includes lawsuit awards) derived is taxable, unless specifically excluded by another Code section.
+Internal Revenue Code (IRC) § 61 states all income from whatever source, including lawsuit awards, derived is taxable, unless specifically excluded by another Code section.
 IRC § 104 is the exclusion from taxable income with respect to lawsuit settlements and awards.

-Tax Tip: The litigators are advised to discuss the tax consequences of their potential awards and their settlement structure with a tax attorney, before the case is settled, to ensure that their clients will get a tax advantageous settlement, if qualify.
+The litigators are advised to discuss the tax consequences of their potential awards or their settlements structure with a tax attorney before the case is settled, to ensure that their clients will get a tax advantageous settlement, if qualify.
+A complaint may be filed on the basis of a particular cause of action, if possible.
 The plaintiffs need to do their own tax planning and be aware of taxability of their awards and settlements to avoid unnecessary taxes and unexpected AMT trap due to deducing their legal fees on Schedule A subject to 2% limitation.
 The losing parties should study possible tax deductibility of the settlement or judgment and their legal fees.

-The transferor: You may be eligible for a lesser withholding in the following circumstances:
+The transferor may be eligible for a lesser withholding in the following circumstances:

 The disposition of the US real property interest takes place under one of the non-recognition provisions of the Internal Revenue Code.

 Note: Acquisition of the US Real Property by Foreign Persons from countries under the US Economic Sanctions are subject to specific licensing requirements of the US Treasury Office of Foreign Assets Control (OFAC).
-Also, purchase of these properties from the foreign persons from citizens of those countries may be subject to the same laws.
-These countries include but are not limited to Cuba, Syria, North Korea, Iran, etc.
+In a addition, purchase of these properties from the foreign persons from citizens of those countries may be subject to the same laws.
+These countries include but are not limited to Syria, North Korea, Iran, etc.

 Tax Tip: The transferee; ascertain the nationality of the transferor and withhold the required taxes.
-When representing a client with connection to sanctioned countries, seek advice from OFAC counsels.
+When representing a client with connection to sanctioned countries, seek advice from OFAC attorneys.

 Reasonable Compensation for Shareholders who work for the Corporation

-When a stockholder works for her/his own corporation, s/he must be paid a reasonable amount of salary for the services performed.
+When a stockholder works for her/his own corporation, she or must be on the company payroll and paid a reasonable amount of salary for the services performed.
 The Government Accountability Office has reported many employment tax abuses with respect to S corporation shareholders who worked for the corporation, alleging unreasonably low compensation paid to these shareholders.
-The IRS has ascertained corporate income tax abuses by unreasonably excessive compensation of C corporation shareholders who worked in the corporation.
+The IRS has ascertained corporate income tax abuses by unreasonably excessive compensation of C corporation shareholders who worked in their corporations.

-Tax Tip: Pay the working shareholder reasonable salary before January 1, 2015 and incorporate any estimated taxes into W-2 form.
-Alternatively, if you discover this situation after January 1, 2015, convert some of the distribution into executive management fee and show as Schedule C income to have good-faith defense in case of an audit.
+Tax Tip: Pay the working shareholder reasonable salary before January 1, 2017 and incorporate any estimated taxes into W-2 form.
+Alternatively, if you discover this situation after January 1, 2017, convert some of the distribution into executive management fee and show as Schedule C income to have a good-faith defense in case of an audit.

 S Corporation or Limited Liability Company (LLC) losses